A permanent reminder of the Great Fire of 1666, The Monument commemorates one of the most significant events in London’s history.

 Standing on the piazza between Fish Street Hill and Monument Street, the 202ft column designed by Robert Hooke in consultation with Sir Christopher Wren celebrates the City which rose from the ashes.

-Now, over 230,000 visitors climb The Monument's 311 spiral steps each year, and are rewarded with one of the best views of London from the public viewing platform.
+Hundreds of thousands of visitors climb The Monument's 311 spiral steps each year, and are rewarded with one of the best views of London from the public viewing platform.